pywbem/pywbemtools/docs/pywbemclisubcommands.rst

   (required).
 * **user** the user name for the connection (optional).
 * **password** the password for the connection (optional).
-* **noverify** the boolean value of the certificate noverify options.
+* **noverify** the boolean value of the certificate noverify option.
 The default is False.
 * **certfile** optional server certificate filename.
 * **keyfile** optional client private keyfile filename.
-* **use_pull_ops** optional parameter that defines whether pull operations are the default is to use pull operations if they exist in the server.
+* **use_pull_ops** optional parameter that defines whether pull operations are to be required, used if they exist or not used.
 * **pull_max_cnt** optional count of object per pull operation.
 * **timeout** optional timeout value.
 * **timestats** boolean that determines if time stats are captured.